 GH: …Set the table.
 Arrange the chairs.
 Even if you can now afford real flowers, trudge across a field for a morning anyway collecting attractive branches and grasses to arrange down the center of the table — it will put you right.
 Roast the rabbits and braise the lentils, and clean the leeks and light all the candles.
 Even now, someone may get a little lit on the red wine and want to do a shot.
 But that may be just what your dinner party needs…When your kids come downstairs to say good night, give them a glimpse of something unforgettable.

-In November 2005, before I was reading news digitally, I cut out an article by a humor columnist from a prominent international newspaper.
+Before I was reading news digitally, I cut out an article by a humor columnist from a prominent international newspaper.
 The subject was why Americans eat turkey for Thanksgiving.

 For history buffs wishing to be enlightened without forking over $80,000, here is one version of why we eat turkey: